handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ### Create a high-contrast theme

-At the moment, Handsontable doesn't feature a high-contrast theme out of the box.
+At the moment, we're still working on an out-of-the-box high-contrast theme.
 However, you can easily create your own theme by overriding
 [Handsontable's default CSS](https://github.com/handsontable/handsontable/blob/master/handsontable/dist/handsontable.css).

 To ensure sufficient color contrast, we recommend using Chrome DevTools and dedicated accessibility tools such as